youarehou/youarehou.github.io/_posts/2023-05-28-county-commissioners-court.md

 ### County Commissioners

-We'll also see one of the four *County Commissioners* on our ballot every four years.
+We'll also see one of the four *County Commissioners* on our ballot staggered every four years.
 County Commissioner is like a combination of the "Vice President" and "Cabinet" and "Senate" of the county.[^5] In Harris County[^10]:

 * Rodney Ellis serves his 2nd term as *Harris County Precinct 1 Commissioner*.
 Ellis was re-elected in November 2020.[^6]
 * Adrian Garcia serves his 2nd term as *Harris County Precinct 2 Commissioner*.
 Garcia was re-elected in November 2022. [^7]